Quality reports

 • --paths-from - reads newline-separated paths from stdin.
 A file argument works the same way: --paths-from changed.txt.

 • Paths fed in this way are treated as explicit, so they bypass any .gitignore rule that would have hidden them in a directory walk.
-Combine with -I '*.py' '*.rs' to filter by language.
+Combine with -I '*.py' -I '*.rs' to filter by language (repeat the flag once per glob).

 For a PR-scoped Markdown summary, swap metrics for the report pipeline: